cake-contrib/Cake.Incubator/docs/input/blog/new-release-1.7.0.md

 ```

 The flags are not mutually exclusive so support those projects with multi-targeting configured.
-The support for multi-targeting has also been improved with new Properties being added as follows
+The support for multi-targeting has also been improved with new methods being added as follows:

 ```csharp
 result.GetOutputPaths(); // uses target frameworks to generate all of the artifact output paths (dll's, exe's) result.GetAssemblyFilePaths(); // again will now include all possible artifact output paths (dll's, exe's)
 ```

-Checking packages and references has also improved
+Checking for packages and references in your projects has also improved

 ```csharp
 result.HasPackage("nunit"); // true | false